Werner Heisenberg: In popular culture

 Heisenberg's surname is used as the primary alias for Walter White (played by Bryan Cranston), the lead character in AMC's crime drama series Breaking Bad, throughout White's transformation from a high-school chemistry teacher into a meth cook and a drug kingpin.
-In the spin-off prequel series Better Call Saul, a German character named Werner directs the construction of the meth lab belonging to antagonist Gus Fring that Walt cooks in for much of Breaking Bad.
+In the spin-off prequel series Better Call Saul, a German character named Werner Ziegler directs the construction of the meth lab belonging to antagonist Gus Fring that Walt cooks in for much of Breaking Bad.

 Heisenberg was the target of an assassination by spy Moe Berg in the film The Catcher Was a Spy, based on real events.
 Heisenberg is also credited with building the atomic bomb used by the Axis in the Amazon TV series adaptation of the novel The Man in the High Castle by Philip K. Dick.
 Atomic bombs in this universe are referred to as Heisenberg Devices.

 The 2015 TV film Kampen om Tungtvannet (The Heavy Water War: Stopping Hitler's Atomic Bomb) directed by Per-Olav Sørensen, extensively features Werner Heisenberg and his career, including his nuclear research under the Nazis.

 Daniel Craig portrayed Heisenberg in the 2002 film Copenhagen, an adaptation of Michael Frayn's play.
 Matthias Schweighöfer portrayed Heisenberg in the 2023 biopic Oppenheimer.

 Heisenberg is the namesake of Resident Evil Village secondary antagonist Karl Heisenberg.
 Heisenberg's research on ferromagnetism served as inspiration for the character's magnetic abilities.

 In the television series Star Trek: The Next Generation, the "Heisenberg compensator" is an essential component of transporter technology to ensure the integrity of transported matter.
 The compensator counteracts effects of the applied characteristics identified in Heisenberg's uncertainty principle.
 To accurately isolate matter prior to its entry into the transporter buffer, all particles must be located, their velocity observed, and tracked; the compensators allow this to happen.